 Outstanding borrowings are carried at amortized cost using the effective interest rate method if the Fair Value Option is not applied.
-Prior to 2020, EUROFIMA chose to designate most of its borrowings involved in the financing of railway equipment as at fair value through profit or loss (see section above).
-The matching of the equipment financing contracts, swaps and borrowings was mainly the factor for the application of the Fair Value Option for all involved financial instruments.
-However, EUROFIMA does not further elect to apply the Fair Value Option to borrowings issued from January 1, 2020 and on, but instead applies hedge accounting.
+Prior to 2020, EUROFIMA chose to designate most of its borrowings involved in the financing of railway equipment as at fair value through profit or loss (please see section above).
+The matching of the equipment financing contracts, swaps and bor-

 Borrowings carried at amortized cost are recognized initially at fair value, net of transaction costs incurred.
-Borrowings are subsequently stated at amortized cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the income statement over the period of the borrowing using the effective interest rate method.
+Borrowings are subsequently stated at amortized cost; any difference between the proceeds and the redemption value is recognized in the income statement over the period of the borrowing using the effective interest rate method.